nickw1/orb-slam3-android-expts/README.md

 # ORB-SLAM3 Android

 An attempt to get ORB-SLAM3 working on Android.
-Please note that it is ***NOT SUCCESSFULLY BUILDING YET!!!***
+Please note that it builds but **currently does not run** (crash, investigation of cause ongoing)

 ## Steps to create project